-Getting a bill!
+5. Getting a bill!

 Privacy regimes in Australia have been created supposedly as low-cost accessible complaint jurisdictions.
 There is no charge for complaints to Commissioners, only modest filing fees for proceedings in tribunals, and a presumption that parties bear their own costs.
-However, the latter presumption has been thrown into serious doubt, at least in relation to NSW, by the decision of the Court of Appeal in Director General, Department of Education and Training v MT (No 2) [2006] NSWCA 320 in which the Court awarded the respondent's substantial appeal costs against the complainant.
+However, the latter presumption has been thrown into serious doubt, at least in relation to NSW, by the decision of the Court of Appeal in Director General, Department of Education and Training v MT (No 2)51 in which the Court awarded the respondent's substantial appeal costs against the complainant, although it was the respondent that pursued the appeal on a point of law to the superior court.
+It seems extraordinary that the Court of Appeal did not see the Department, or indeed the NSW Government as a whole, as having "a particular interest to resolve the law."
+Having won the appeal on the issue of vicarious liability, NSW agencies have gained a significant victory with extensive ramifications for the extent to which agencies need worry about privacy breaches at all.